Contents

 Pineapple

-A tropical fruit with a tough, spiky skin and a sweet, juicy yellow flesh.
+A tropical fruit with rough skin and sweet yellow flesh.

 Lime